-Peak days, which occur on just a few days every year, drastically impact the affordability and sustainability of the electric grid.
+Peak days like today drastically impact the affordability and sustainability of the electric grid.
 To meet the extreme electric demand, the grid operator—ISO-New England—turns to “peaker plants,” the power generators of last resort.
 These power plants are generally the dirtiest and most expensive, running on gas and oil and selling their power at extremely high rates.

 You can also check out ISO-NE’s real-time website to check out forecasted vs. actual electricity usage for any given day: ISO New England – Real-Time Maps and Charts.